Teaching Requirements

 In their second year, Ph.D. students serve for one semester as a grader for a lecture course or medium-sized seminar and for one semester as a teaching assistant for a large lecture course.

 TAships and Graderships are longstanding opportunities for pedagogical training provided by the English for graduate students.
-Our Gradership Guidelines outlines duties and expectations of graders, and our TA Guidelines outlines the duties and expectations of teaching assistants.
+Our Gradership Guidelines outline duties and expectations of graders, and our TA Guidelines outline the duties and expectations of teaching assistants.

 As graders, students gain hands-on experience providing effective feedback on undergraduate research and writing.
 Students also work closely with the faculty instructor to observe pedagogical practices, gaining an understanding of how courses are designed and articulated and familiarity with the field or topic of the class.